Solo5/solo5/docs/architecture.md

 _TYPE_ is the type of device being declared, currently `BLOCK_BASIC` or `NET_BASIC`.

-Note that there is a maximum limit of 63 devices in the manifest.
+Note that there is a maximum limit of 63 user-specified devices in the manifest.

 At unikernel build time, `manifest.json` is pre-processed by `solo5-elftool`, generating a C source file with a binary representation.
 This source file is